Itinerary

 - Explore the vibrant streets of Roma Norte, famous for its bohemian atmosphere, independent boutiques, and stunning architectural details

-- Wander through La Condesa, a chic neighborhood characterized by wide, tree-lined avenues, art galleries, and charming bookstores
+- Wander through La Condesa, a chic neighborhood characterized by its wide, tree-lined avenues, art galleries, and charming bookstores

 - Relax in Parque México, a beautiful urban oasis within Condesa, known for its tranquil spaces and a dedicated area for dogs